PGL50/Pewlett-Hackard-Analysis/README.md

     from non_retirement_salaries
     group by gender ;
 ```
 - There are 50% more male employees than female.
-Much stronger recuitment of female candidates need to take place.
+Much stronger recruitment of female candidates need to take place.

 ![Number by Gender](./Resources/nonretiring_by_sex.png)